Aaditya1273/RWA-Exchange/README.md

 ### Prerequisites
 - Node.js 18+ and npm installed
-- Sui CLI installed (for Move contract deployment)
+- OneChain CLI installed (for Move contract deployment)
-- OneChain testnet wallet with ONE tokens
+- OneChain testnet wallet with OCT tokens

 ### Deploy and Run in 5 Minutes